hapax/hapax.github.io/assets/pauli.md

 X^2 = Z^2 = I, \quad XZ = -XZ. \tag{1} \label{ops}
 $$

-This will be our key result!
+This will be our key hack!

 #### Hadamard made easy